thorchain/docs/thorchain-finance/continuous-liquidity-pools.md

 Swappers can set a price limit (minimum output).
 If sub-swaps cannot achieve the specified price during the swap stream, the total or partial inbound amount will be refunded.

 {% hint style="info" %}
 Streaming Swaps are currently enabled for Swaps.
-Streaming Swaps will likely be activated for Savers and Lending in the future.
+Streaming Swaps were previously available for the deprecated Savers and Lending features.
 {% endhint %}

 ## Continuous Liquidity Pools